The Master leads

 Another way to understand this movement is as a movement from the left hemisphere to the right hemisphere.
 Words are then experienced as alive and profoundly meaningful, rather than as mere signifiers in a system of abstract signs.
 The word love, for example, has merely ideational, conceptual meaning when experienced through the left hemisphere, but carries a deep, inherently meaningful charge and energy when experienced through the right hemisphere.
 You “feel” the word rather than just “thinking” it.

 Alignment Meditation is a mantra-based meditation for the deactivation of the default mode network and the cultivation of the virtues.
 The first part of the meditation is designed to quiet the mind and relax the body.
-The second part is designed to instill and strengthen positive qualities, through seven archetypes: Mystic, Shaman, Warrior, Monk/Nun, Philosopher, King/Queen, Friend; seven virtues: Humility, Chastity, Prudence, Temperance, Patience, Diligence, Gratitude; and seven transcendental ideals: Peace, Love, Goodness, Beauty, Truth, Consciousness, Bliss.
+The second part is designed to instill and strengthen positive qualities, through seven archetypes: Mystic, Shaman, Warrior, Monk/Nun, Philosopher, King/Queen, Friend; seven virtues: Humility, Chastity, Diligence, Temperance, Patience, Generosity, Gratitude; and seven transcendental ideals: Peace, Love, Goodness, Beauty, Truth, Consciousness, Bliss.

 For information about The Clearing Meditation click here: The Clearing Meditation

 For more on The Ray of Creation click here: The Ray of Creation

 “When I first met Seb to learn how to meditate, I was in a really horrible place mentally.
 I didn’t like myself at all, and the only way I can think of describing it is like I wanted to escape from my own brain.
 I was actually a massive skeptic and couldn’t imagine how meditation would help me with this issue, but I was desperately seeking change and willing to try anything.
 I’m so glad I did now.